-All MEP students (express and IP) are required to take both Music and Higher Music for the GCE O Level Examinations.
+All MEP students (Express and IP) are required to sit for the GCE ‘O’ Level Higher Music Examination.
 The components along with their assessment, weightage, and a brief description are given below.

 GCE O Level Music

 ||ASSESSMENT & WEIGHTAGE

 |Written Examination (1.5h) (75m)